Do You Have a Dog with Food Allergies?

-Mimi Drew had her dog Charlie for a little more than a year when he got his first ear infection.
+Mimi Drew had her dog, Charlie, for a little more than a year when he got his first ear infection.
 She took him to the vet, who sent Charlie home with ointment and a round of antibiotics.

 “We could have spared Charlie a lot of suffering, not to mention the vet bills I could have avoided.”

 Her vet was not necessarily to blame.
 Canine food allergies are not very common and, like human allergies, can be tricky to diagnose as dogs often do not show any immediate symptoms.
-A dog that’s allergic to a certain ingredient, such as soy, may remain symptom-free for years before experiencing any related problems.
+A dog that’s allergic to a particular ingredient, such as soy, may remain symptom-free for years before experiencing any related problems.

-Dog Food Allergies on the Rise
+Common Dog Food Allergies

 - Chronic/recurring ear infections